-While the international community has trouble understanding this, citizens of the United States realize that — for many politicians — the words “gun control” can actually result in political suicide.
+While the international community has trouble understanding this, citizens of America realize that — for many politicians — the words “gun control” can actually result in political suicide.

 The reason?
 The United States is divided in its belief over the rights of individual citizens to own guns.

-The history of this clause is long and twisted; the Amendment itself has been subject to repeated scrutiny and elaboration, and the way in which it’s interpreted today is a relatively new way of understanding this statute written in the late 18th century.
+The history of the Second Amendment is long and twisted; the Amendment itself has been subject to repeated scrutiny and elaboration, and the way in which it’s interpreted today is a relatively new way of understanding this statute written in the late 18th century.